john-keem/cs490/README.md

-# pern-full-stack
+# cs490

-This repository contains the code and work for creating a product store using the PERN stack.
+This repository contains the code and work for creating an interactive items store page.

 The following is a link to the web application: https://pern-full-stack.onrender.com/